-Come help us this summer excavate the ancient rural settlement of Majduliyya in the Golan.
-The main occupation level is from a Jewish village dating to the Roman period (1st–early 4th centuries C.E.).
-A smaller later occupation dates to the Medieval period.
+Help excavate the ancient rural settlement of Majduliyya in the Golan.
+The main occupation level is from a Jewish village dating to the Roman period (first-early fourth centuries CE).
+A smaller later occupation dates to the medieval period.
 The main goal of this excavation is to characterize, examine, and research the daily life of the common people in a rural setting and the socio-economic relationships with the surrounding settlements.

-In the coming season, we will expand the excavation of the Roman-period synagogue, including a mosaic floor and auxiliary rooms to the north.
-We will also excavate in the area of a pottery kiln, where evidence for the production of common cooking vessels was uncovered.
-In addition, we will dig in residential areas in the middle of the settlement and on the northern slope as well as olive presses on the outskirts of the site.
+In the coming season, the team will expand the excavation of the Roman-period synagogue, including a mosaic floor and auxiliary rooms to the north.
+They will also excavate in the area of a pottery kiln, where evidence for the production of common cooking vessels was uncovered.
+In addition, they will dig in residential areas in the middle of the settlement and on the northern slope as well as olive presses on the outskirts of the site.

 Contact for more details

 Volunteer accommodations and associated costs can be arranged with local host families.
 Contact the project for suggested housing options, if needed.
 We will provide breakfast at the site.